TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 Next, let's look at the content of `build_config`.

 * The `include_dirs` field defines the search paths for header files.
-  * The difference between `include` and `//include` is that `include` refers to the `include` directory in the current extension directory, while `//include` is based on the working directory of the `ag gen` command.
+  * The difference between `include` and `//include` is that `include` refers to the `include` directory in the current extension directory, while `//include` is based on the working directory of the `tgn gen` command.
 So, if the compilation is executed in the extension directory, it will be the same as `include`.
 But if it is executed in the app directory, it will be the `include` directory in the app.
-  * `.rte/app/include` is used for standalone development and compilation of the extension, which is the scenario being discussed in this tutorial.
+  * `.ten/app/include` is used for standalone development and compilation of the extension, which is the scenario being discussed in this tutorial.
 In other words, the default `build_config` is compatible with both development mode and runtime mode compilation.
 * The `lib_dirs` field defines the search paths for dependency libraries.
 The difference between `lib` and `//lib` is similar to `include`.
-* The `libs` field defines the dependent libraries. `rte_runtime` and `utils` are libraries provided by TEN.
+* The `libs` field defines the dependent libraries. `ten_runtime` and `utils` are libraries provided by TEN.

 Therefore, if developers are using a different build toolchain, they can refer to the above configuration and set the compilation parameters in their own build toolchain.
 For example, if using g++ to compile:

 ```
-$ g++ -shared -fPIC -I.rte/app/include/ -L.rte/app/lib -lrte_runtime -lutils -Wl,-rpath=\$ORIGIN -Wl,-rpath=\$ORIGIN/../../../lib src/main.cc
+$ g++ -shared -fPIC -I.ten/app/include/ -L.ten/app/lib -lten_runtime -lutils -Wl,-rpath=\$ORIGIN -Wl,-rpath=\$ORIGIN/../../../lib src/main.cc
 ```

-The setting of `rpath` is also considered for the runtime mode, where the rte\_runtime dependency of the extension is placed in the `app/lib` directory.
+The setting of `rpath` is also considered for the runtime mode, where the ten\_runtime dependency of the extension is placed in the `app/lib` directory.

 ### Implementation of Extension Functionality